 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire within the sitting room fireplace.
+There is an open fire in the sitting room, and there is also a fireplace within the store.
+All other fireplaces have been removed and the openings blanked off.
 Internal decorations Visually inspected.
-Painted plaster and joinery to most areas.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars Visually inspected where there was a safe and purpose- built access.
+There are externally accessed cellars beneath some of the front sections of the building, that are entered through timber doors.
+Florida Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit located in a hall cupboard.
+Mains electricity.
+The electric meter is located within one of the outbuildings.
+The main consumer unit is in a hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is no mains gas supply.
-There is a private oil fuel supply with storage tank located to the rear of the garage.
-There is also a bottled LPG supply serving the gas fire in the sitting room.
+Bottled propane gas is connected to the property.